Contributed by Maine Historical Society

 The return of the leg-of-mutton sleeve, also known as a gigot sleeve, was short lived.
 While straighter skirt trends continued, the size of puffed sleeves decreased as the turn of the 20th century approached.

-Jessie Carter Snipe (1871-1952) was daughter of master mariner Christopher Carter and his wife Margaret Edgecomb of Bath, although she was born on the "high seas."
+Jessie Carter Snipe (1871-1952), who largely went by her middle name "Christine" was daughter of master mariner Christopher Carter and his wife Margaret Edgecomb of Bath, although she was born on the "high seas."

 About This Item